MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/technical-reference/How-URIs-Are-Used-in-AD-FS.md

 -   If URI1 has a fragment, it must match exactly to a URI2 fragment

+ [!NOTE] Query strings parameters are not supported and will be ignored in relying party identifiers.

 The following table provides additional examples.
-Please note that query strings are not supported.

 |Relying party identifier in AD FS configuration database|Relying party identifier in request message|Request identifier matches the configuration identifier?|Reason|
 |------------------------------------------------------------|-----------------------------------------------|------------------------------------------------------------|----------|
 |http:\/\/contoso.com|http:\/\/contoso.com|TRUE|Exact match|